 Management is responsible for the other information.
-The other information comprises the Management Report (but does not include the consolidated financial statements and our auditor's report thereon).
+The other information comprises the information included in the management report, the corporate governance report and the remuneration report, but does not include the consolidated financial statements and our auditors' report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.